 Beyond that, sun damage can cause wrinkles.
 Research has found that UV exposure may reduce elastic properties in the skin, which causes it to sag and wrinkle.

-Because of this, adding SPF to your daily routine is key — no matter what the weather is like outside.
+Because of this, adding daily sunscreen to your daily routine is key — no matter what the weather is like outside.
 Even if it’s cloudy, the sun’s harmful rays can penetrate your skin.

 The American Academy of Dermatology recommends a broad-spectrum formula (meaning it protects from UVA and UVB rays) and a minimum of SPF 30.

 While a serum isn’t necessarily a must in your routine, it’s a great bonus product that can really help your complexion.